|Project Rationale and Linkage to Country/Regional Strategy

 Unprecedented urban growth coupled with inadequate urban infrastructure has resulted in a shortfall of basic urban services for Bhutan's urban residents.
 Infrastructure requirements across urban centers vary, but access to water, sanitation, solid waste management, and urban transport are often inadequate.
 The government's Tenth Five-Year Plan identifies the need to invest in urban infrastructure and management in Bhutan's two major municipalities, Thimphu and Phuentsholing, and other larger urban centers to ensure sustainable urban management.

 Thimphu Municipality is Bhutan's capital, with a population of 92,000 making up 40% of Bhutan's urban population.
 This population is expected to double by 2025.
 Thimphu's development strategy identifies four primary issues in the infrastructure and environment sector: (i) water supply; (ii) wastewater collection and treatment; (iii) drainage and flood protection; and (iv) solid waste collection and disposal.
-The ongoing Urban Infrastructure Development Project (UIDP) supported by the Asian Development Bank (ADB) covers water supply, solid waste management, and wastewater collection and treatment.
-The UIDP and Thimphu's local area plan identifies wastewater management as a priority issue in Thimphu, with water pollution from wastewater discharge, solid waste, and effluent from workshops and industries degrading the urban environment.
+The completed Urban Infrastructure Development Project (UIDP) supported by the Asian Development Bank (ADB) covers water supply, solid waste management, and wastewater collection and treatment.
+The UIDP and Thimphu''s local area plan identifies wastewater management as a priority issue in Thimphu, with water pollution from wastewater discharge, solid waste, and effluent from workshops and industries degrading the urban environment.

 SJM has recently been designated the fourth municipality of Bhutan.
 The urban population of 6,000 in 2005 is expected to almost triple by 2025.
 In addition, the satellite town of Deothang with a current population of about 2,000 was subsumed under SJM when it was designated a part of the municipality.
 While the municipality serves as the gateway to six districts of eastern Bhutan and is one of the oldest urban areas, there has been considerably less investment in urban infrastructure compared with the other three municipalities (Gelphu, Phuentsholing and Thimphu).
 This burdens existing infrastructure in an area that is rapidly expanding and has large growth potential as a trade node with the development of the Asian Highways Project and the proposed east-west transnational highway.
-Structure and local area plans identify the need to improve road infrastructure, which is unplanned; water supply, which has insufficient capacity to meet current demands, lacks treatment, is of poor quality, and does not meet potable standards; water distribution, which is badly deteriorated with high leakage; sanitation, which is currently restricted to on-site facilities not properly maintained; and drainage, which is primarily an open sewer.
-A study commissioned by the government shows that, based on projected water demand of 3.7 million liters per day (MLD), current sources of 1.1 MLD will not be sufficient.
-A comparison of supply and consumption of water suggests nonrevenue water was over 50% in July 2011.